brhoades/pasty-react/CONTRIBUTING.md

     $ yarn lint

 Make your change.
 Test your change.
 Check linting again.
+Afterwards, update [CHANGELOG](CHANGELOG.md) with a brief summary of your changes under a `## NEXT` heading.
-Afterwards, update [CHANGELOG](CHANGELOG.md).
-If a NEXT heading doesn't exist, add one.
+If a `## NEXT` heading doesn't exist, add one.

-Squash your commits and push to your fork, [submit a pull request][https://github.com/brhoades/pasty-react/compare].
+Squash your commits and push to your fork, [submit a pull request](https://github.com/brhoades/pasty-react/compare).
 Make sure tests pass on your PR; if they do not, fix them before the PR will be considered.